We’ve Answered All Your Questions About Animal Dissection

-Do alternatives to dissection cost more?
+Do alternatives to animal dissection cost more?

 Do you have to dissect animals to become a veterinarian?

-Many vet programs have largely replaced dissection with modern methods such as computer software and realistic models.
+Many veterinary programs have largely replaced animal dissection with modern methods such as computer software and realistic models.
 But just as medical students need contact with human patients, veterinarians-in-training need contact with live animals, and humane programs can provide these opportunities.
 Students often learn through clinical experience in which they observe and assist experienced veterinarians in treating animals who have legitimate medical problems and will benefit from the treatment.

 I want to be a doctor.
 Do I have to dissect animals in medical school?